Khaterx/E-Commerce-Database-Design-System/README.md

-# 🛒 E-Commerce Database Design System | Web Store Database Architecture
+# 🛒 E-Commerce Database Design

 A comprehensive database design for a typical e-commerce platform.
 This project includes Entity-Relationship Diagrams (ERD), relationship definitions, realistic sample data, and essential reporting queries to support analysis and business intelligence use cases.